Malwarize/webpalm/README.md

 - [x] Generate a palm tree struct of web urls
 - [x] Dump data from body pages using regular expressions
 - [x] live output mode
-- [x] Export the webtree to json, xml, txt
+- [x] Export the web-tree to json, xml, txt
 - [x] Fast and easy to use
 - [x] Colorized output and error handling